Arrow left

 1. Mobility budget

-Make sure that none of your employees has a mobility budget higher than 1/5 of their total gross salary on January 1st.
+Note: Make sure that none of your employees has a mobility budget higher than 1/5 of their total gross salary on 1 January.

 2. Taxation & company cars